Wildlife of Pakistan that K2 and I saw while hiking.

 There are many commonalities too.
 Both inhabit forests, hills, and open woodlands.
 Also, environmentally, both of them have become nuisance species.

-Mule Deer, North America – Black Buck, Hog Deer and Barking Deer, Pakistan
+Mule Deer, NA – Black Buck, Hog Deer and Barking Deer, Pakistan

 If and when I hike with K2 and other dogs near the northern Rockies, our chances of seeing mule deer are very high.
 Mule deer are primarily browsers on woody vegetation and eat relatively little grass.
 They readily adapt to agricultural products and landscape plantings.

 Black buck has been reintroduced in Pakistan and is flourishing.